sanazia999-beep/portfolio/README.md

 ![write a caption here]({{site.baseurl}}images/my_photo.png)
 ```

-You can change the text "write a caption here" (this will be displayed instead of your image if it can't be loaded), and you have to plug in the real filename of your image (), but it is very important that you keep all the other elements of the link intact:
+You can change the text "write a caption here" (this will be displayed instead of your image if it can't be loaded), and you have to plug in the real filename of your image (instead of "my_photo.png"), but it is very important that you keep all the other elements of the link intact:

 ```
 ![          ]({{site.baseurl}}images/          )